acato-plugins/branded-social-images/readme.txt

 3. Post-meta

 == Changelog ==

+= 1.0.5 =
+* fixed: title detection does not always work.
+* fixed: custom post types now supported without implementing a filter
+* added: support for post-type-archives; fallback image and text are used.
+(For developers: implement filter bsi_text if you want something else)
+* rebuilt: visual text editor did not respond well to pasting text and "undo" did not work. editor has been rebuilt. please report issues using the support tab.

 = 1.0.4 =
 * added: protection against font-stealing; the BSI Storage directory is now protected from outside access.